anshultaak/Diagram/README.md

 We need to create one ECR repository and push the images there.
 For ECR, we have one common AWS account for all projects with the name "Verb-common"; you can create an ECR repository by triggering this Terraform script.

 Firstly, a VPC is created in the us-west-1 region and within the VPC, two public and two private subnets are created in us-west-1a and us-west-1b availability zones.
 An ECS Fargate Cluster is created and containers under the Private subnet

+How to access the application on the internet.
+There are two containers available in private subnet.
+Containers are connected with each other through an application load balancer.To access the application from outside.
+The application load balancer is also interconnected with the security group and AWS Certificate Manager.
+The security group is connected to an application load balancer used for security purposes.
+In the security groups, we can define which traffic can access our application.
+ACM are also connected with Application Load Balancers for managing AWS Certificates.
+ACM is designed to protect and manage the private keys used with SSL/TLS certificates.
+Amazon Route 53 is a highly available and scalable Domain Name System (DNS) web service it returns IP addresses for dns records quired by the dns resolver.
+ Route 53 connects user requests to internet applications running on AWS or on-premises.